AI Governance

 Discover AI agents, including both registered and shadow.

-Oleria uses identity graph analysis to automatically detect AI agents by identifying service principals, managed identities, and application registrations with agent characteristics.
-Manual registration is not required.
+Oleria uses identity intelligence to automatically detect AI agents by identifying service principals, managed identities, and application registrations with agent characteristics.
+No manual registration required.

 What the inventory captures: